copious-world/xxhash-node-cmake-js/README.md

 ```

 Note that the module exports a symbol for each version of the hash.
 For now, just **XXHash32** is available.
-But, that may change so get the class definition this way:
+But, that may change; so, get the class definition this way:

 ```
 const {XXHash32} = require('xxhash32-node-cmake')